 The top-ranked player in the field, sitting at seventh on the World Amateur Golf Ranking (WAGR), came through a tight tie with compatriot and good friend Kyle Michel.

-Micheluzzi, who reached the quarter-finals at Royal Aberdeen last year and is seeking to become the first Australian winner of The Amateur since Bryden Macpherson in 2011, defeated Michel by two holes.
+Micheluzzi, who reached the quarter-finals at Royal Aberdeen last year, is seeking to become the first Australian winner of The Amateur since Bryden Macpherson in 2011.

 “My short game and putting is what I do best and I’ve just got to hit more fairways and greens for now on.
 It’s an amazing course and a great test, there are no easy holes and you have to think on every shot.